shariq1989/cookbook/content/recipe/Waffles.md

 * ¾ tsp Vanilla Extract

 #### DIRECTIONS
-1. Mix ingredients well.
-Let stand for 30 minutes.
+1. Add the ingredients, one at a time, to a large bowl, and then mix well.
+Let the mixture stand at room temperature for 30 minutes.
 2. Preheat the waffle iron.
 3. Add ¼ cup mix to the waffle iron.